gauravssnl/stremio/README.md

 ```

 # Usage
-To use this library, the user needs to have Stremio account and use their credentails while calling the API.
-If you don't have an account, please sign up first.
+To use this library, the user needs to have a Stremio account and use their credentials while calling the API.
+If you don't have an account, please sign up first on [stremio](https://www.stremio.com/register).

 Add the `stremio` dependency in Cargo.toml dependencies section :
 ```